Intrepid Universe Logo

 Installation

-JSONEdit is free to download and runs under python 2 or 3 on Windows, MacOS or Linux.
+JSONEdit is free to download and runs under Python 2 or 3 on Windows, MacOS or Linux.
 It is part of the tool chest on GitHub.
-You may clone the source git repository using:

-JSONEdit is cross platform and works in the following environments where Python 2 or 3 is installed:
+JSONEdit is cross platform and works in the following environments where Python is installed:

 • Windows